 Naira frowned.
 He’d been many things in their two years of dating–on call handyman, karaoke partner, art critic–he was hardly unworthy.
 With him she had learned to appreciate simple things, especially the love they shared.
 Was money worth risking that?

 “I can’t do it.”
 She snatched up the receipt and crumpled it.

 She nodded.
 “I’ll call the bank first thing in the morning.”

 “But have you thought of the possibilities?”

 “Jacob!
 I can’t believe you’re trying to talk me into something I was sure you’d be talking me out of.
 So I don’t have a lot of money?”
 She twisted spikes into the balled up receipt and lowered her voice.
-“I’m happy with you, and I can’t jeopardize that.”
+“I’m happy with you.
+I can’t jeopardize that.”

-Jacob stared but said nothing, and Naira began to wonder if her choice upset him.
+Jacob stared, wordless, making Naira wonder if her choice upset him.
 When he pushed his chair back and stood, she felt a rush of panic.